The Jade Palace (Po)

 Kevin Michael Richardson

 The king of the Qidan Clan, a group of warrior water buffalo, whose people once waged war with Mei Li's kingdom, until an agreement was made to bring peace.
 Said agreement was that the emperor must turn over a princess to be his royal servant, in exchange for the Qidan not attacking.
 Mei Li was set to become his new servant, until Po defeated him in battle, earning her freedom.

 Temutai appears regularly, usually as antagonist.
 One time he came to the Valley of Peace as part of a peace celebration, where he's amiable with Po and the others (though, with some hiccups along the way).

-- Affably Evil/Even Evil Has Standards: One of his guards hit Po while he was talking.
+- Affably Evil: One of his guards hit Po while he was talking.
 Temutai told him that he should've let Po finish, but appreciates the guard's enthusiasm.
 When his army is about to fight Po and Shifu, Ping tells them kung fu fights are not allowed in his restaurant.
 They walk outside before fighting for real.

 - Arch-Enemy: Seems to be becoming this for Po.

 - Badass Baritone: He's voiced by Kevin Michael Richardson, so this is a given.